-1.0 Task Health, Safety & Environmental Risk Assessment GBC07 Date 14.05.23 Likelihood of Harm (L) Insignificant (1) (Very small injuries) Consequer Minor (2) (Small/minor injuries) Serious (3 (Unfit >3 day Task Water based activities involving the public during eg experience water sports sessions Very Likely (5) (Expected to occur) Project/Site Gairloch Boat Club Likely (4) (Reasonably expected) Location in Site Boat park, jetty, pontoon, sailing area.
-Occasional (3) (Occur infrequently) Assessed by A Swift Signed Unlikely (2) (Unexpected to occur) Approved by Signed Negligible (1) (Not expected to occur) Client/PC (If Required) Signed Risk Rating (LxC) Low (1-4) Tolerable Medium (5-11) I Intolerable High (12-20) Intolerable
+1.0 Task Health, Safety & Environmental Risk Assessment Consequence (C) Likelihood of Harm (L) Insignificant (1) Minor (2) Serious (3) GBC03 22.3.22 Date (Very small injuries) (Small/minor injuries) (Death, major injury) Very Likely (5) Task Sailing and safety boat duties (Expected to occur) Likely (4) Project/Site Gairloch Boat Club (Reasonably expected Occasional (3) Location in Site Clubhouse, boat park, jetty, pontoon, sailing area.
+(Occur infrequently) Unlikely (2) Assessed by A Swift Signed (Unexpected to occur Negligible (1) (Not expected to occur) Approved by Signed High (12-20) Client/PC (If Required) Signed Low (1-4) Tolerable Medium (5-11) Intolerable Risk Rating (LxC) Intolerable

-Step 3 Step 1 Step 2 Hazard - Something with the potential to cause harm Take into account existing controls when assessing Gross Risk Specify additional controls as required to reduce the Net Risk to "Low" (Tolerable) Significant Hazards Who/What Might Be Harmed & How Additional controls to be implemented during task (Other than PPE etc) Gross Risk Coming into contact with water from falling Club members - Ingestion of High Ensure appropriate life jackets/PFDs are worn when sailing or aboard overboard, falling from launching area/pontoon water/drowning/serious injury. safety boat.
-Members of the public (3rd Parties) while on an Ensure kill cord is used on safety boat or capsize Check condition and security of launching area/pontoon and be familiar experience water sports session with locations of Fixed Rescue Equipment i.e. lifebuoys/rings with rescue lines.
-Avoid lone sailing and be aware of all means of raising alarm, contacting emergency services, harbour authority etc. Slips, trips and falls from height resulting in Club members/3rd Parties - Ingestion of In addition to above measures, ensure area is clear from tripping hazards.
-High Low contact with water or ground water/drowning/serious injury from falling from Awareness of fixed tripping hazards such as mooring rings. height or tripping on materials and other items Slips trips and falls while accessing safety boat on Club members/3rd Parties - Ingestion of High Recognise that land access to outhaul is over particularly uneven rock Low outhaul resulting in contact with water or water/drowning/serious injury from falling from armour, therefore only access safety boat from the water (using other height or tripping on materials and other items safety boat) until land access is improved. ground UV from sunlight Club members - Sunburn, skin cancer Medium Keep top clothing layer on, use dry suit/wet suit or appropriate sailing Low 3rd Parties while on an experience water sports clothing Wear a suitable hat that protects the face and neck.
-Stay in the session shade wherever possible.
+Step 1 Step 2 Step 3 Hazard - Something with the potential to cause harm Take into account existing controls when assessing Gross Risk Specify additional controls as required to reduce the Net Risk to "Low" (Tolerable) Who/What Might Be Harmed & How Additional controls to be implemented during task (Other than PPE etc) Significant Hazards Gross Risk Net Risk Coming into contact with water from falling Club members - Ingestion of High Ensure appropriate life jackets/PFDs are worn when sailing or aboard Low overboard, falling from launching area/pontoon water/drowning/serious injury. safety boat.
+Ensure kill cord is used on safety boat or capsize Check condition and security of launching area/pontoon and be familiar with locations of Fixed Rescue Equipment i.e. lifebuoys/rings with rescue lines.
+Avoid lone sailing and be aware of all means of raising alarm, contacting emergency services, harbour authority etc. Slips, trips and falls from height resulting in Club members/3rd Parties - Ingestion of High In addition to above measures, ensure area is clear from tripping hazards.
+Low contact with water or ground water/drowning/serious injury from falling from Awareness of fixed trip hazards such as mooring rings height or tripping on materials and other items Slips trips and falls while accessing safety boat on Club members/3rd Parties - Ingestion of High Recognise that land access to outhaul is over particularly uneven rock Low outhaul resulting in contact with water or water/drowning/serious injury from falling from armour, therefore only access safety boat from the water (using other height or tripping on materials and other items safety boat) until land access is improved. ground UV from sunlight Club members - Sunburn, skin cancer Keep top clothing layer on, use dry suit/wet suit or appropriate sailing Medium Low clothing Wear a suitable hat that protects the face and neck.
+Stay in the shade wherever possible.
 Use a high protection factor sunscreen (15 SPF or higher) which is water and sweat resistant.
 Use and re apply sunscreen as advised by the manufacturer of the product.
 Check your skin regularly for any unusual spots or moles.
 See your doctor urgently if anything is changing shape, size or colour, itching, or bleeding.